-- Daniel Otoo designed the model workflow, conducted the simulation using the GPMTM software, and - evaluated the results.
-David Hodgetts converted the Volve field data into Petrel compactible format for - easy integration with outputs from the forward stratigraphic simulation.
+- Daniel Otoo designed the model workflow, conducted the simulation using the GPMTM software, - evaluated the results, and drafted the manuscript.
+David Hodgetts converted the Volve field data into - Petrel compactible format and assisted in the revision of the manuscript.

 Acknowledgement